 Length of Session: A simple metric showing how long visitors spend on your site for the average visit.
 Again this can be used to measure the effectiveness of content and how relevant it is to the audience you are attracting.

-Conversion Rate: Whether it’s sales, getting people to register for an event or fill out a contact form, track this number.
-Once you have established a baseline, work on improving it through different “Calls to Action,” improved copy or page layouts.
+Conversion Rate: Whether it’s’s sales, getting people to register for an event, or fill out a contact form, track this number.
+Once you have established a baseline, work on improving it through different “Calls to Action,” improved copy, or page layouts.

 First, not every organization should be on every platform.
 Choose the best platforms for your organization and use each one differently, but all in a coordinated effort.
 We focus on overall growth and engagement.

-Growth is pretty obvious, how much is your audience increasing over time.
+Growth is pretty apparent; how much is your audience increasing over time.

-Engagement this is the most critical factor for us.
+Engagement is the most critical factor for us.
 It directly measures how well your messaging is resonating with the audience.
-Engagement includes a number of factors, and they are a little different on each platform, but essentially it measures how well you are hitting the mark.
+Engagement includes several factors, and they are a little different on each platform, but essentially it measures how well you are hitting the mark.